State of the Canadian Space Sector Report

 Economic Impact – Gross Domestic Product

-The space sector creates benefits in the larger economy with a GDP multiplier of 1.92 (Total GDP Impact / Space Sector GDP Impact).
-In other words, every dollar that the space sector contributes to the GDP generates another $0.92 in GDP contributions from other organizations in the economy.
+The space sector creates benefits in the larger economy with a GDP multiplier of 1.90 (Total GDP Impact / Space Sector GDP Impact).
+In other words, every dollar that the space sector contributed to the GDP resulted in an additional $0.90 in GDP contributions from the larger economy.

 Economic Impact – Jobs Supported

 In , the space sector supported a total of 20,891 jobs in Canada.
 The total workforce contribution was broken down into the following:

 - 5,311 jobs created and supported as a result of consumer spending by associated employees.

 The space sector therefore creates jobs in the larger economy with a workforce multiplier of 2.18 (Total Workforce Impact / Space Sector Workforce Impact).
 In other words, every job in the space sector supports another 1.18 jobs in the economy.